ArduPilot/ardupilot_wiki/dev/source/docs/style-guide.rst

 ArduPilot Design Decisions
 ==========================

-Several design decisions have been in the ArduPilot codebase to accomodate its embedded nature which may surprise some programmers.
+Several design decisions have been in the ArduPilot codebase to accommodate its embedded nature which may surprise some programmers.

 Implicit Zeroing of Memory
 --------------------------